 Every admin worth his or her salt knows all about how to set up network file sharing in their Windows environment.
 The process is a fairly simple one and hasn’t really changed since Windows 2003.
 The difficulty comes when admins are asked to amend permissions to folders on a daily basis.

-If admins are being asked to assign permissions to folders continuously, there may be a tendency at some point in the process to lose sight of the big picture in terms of network share permission.
+If admins are being asked to assign permissions to folders continuously, there may be a tendency at some point in the process to lose sight of the big picture in terms of network share permissions.
 Often, this kind of ad hoc permissions modifications leads to an environment where the permissions are too inclusive, with many users in a state of excessive privilege.

 In this article, we will discuss three ways in which admins can overcome the difficulties associated with network share permissions.